Giants Say Goodbye To Daboll, Schoen Survives. Why?

 news@queensledger.com

 Izabella Prusaczyk remembers the Pulaski Day parade of her youth.
-Everyone was out on the street in Greenpoint, speaking Polish, the red and white of the Polish flag painted the faces of the rowdy youngsters and hung out of the cars that did donuts in gas station parking lots.
-Poles would crowd the delis, subway cars and street corners on Greenpoint, Nassau and Manhattan Avenues, out to show pride for their homeland in what was then America’s preeminent Polish enclave.
+Everyone was out on the street in Greenpoint speaking Polish, their faces painted with the red and white of the Polish flag that hung from the cars doing donuts in gas station parking lots.
+Young Poles would crowd the delis, subway cars and street corners on Greenpoint, Nassau and Manhattan Avenues, out to show pride for their homeland in what was then America’s preeminent Polish enclave.
 When her father, Marek, arrived from Poland in the early 1990s, he spoke no English, but had no trouble finding his way in Greenpoint, where he now operates a restaurant called Pyza, named for its specialty in pyzy, a kind of Polish dumpling.

 “It really felt like the city was ours,” Prusaczyk said.